dedwards-tech/rocketjob-centos7/README.md

-# rocketjob-centos7
+# rubyapp-centos7

-CentOS 7 container for ruby app deployment.
+CentOS 7 container for ruby app developement and deployment.